For some parents, the absolute best phone for kids is no phone at all.

 And what if I want a more phone-like experience?

 As long as the device has a microphone, you can use Fongo to add a phone number to it for a small yearly subscription fee.
 This number can send and receive text messages and place calls to other mobiles or landlines.
 Currently, the plan includes unlimited calling and texting in Canada so you don’t need to worry about bill shock if the kids talk all afternoon.

 The old phone collecting dust in your office drawer might be a great fit for your teen.
 You've already bought it, so you don't have to worry about costs should they break it.
 Most carriers will also unlock phones for a fee should you need to use the phone with a new carrier.

 For even more savings, you can use the method listed above for tablets and iPod touches to use VoIP instead.
 However, if your teen is on the go, they might have trouble using features unless Wi-Fi access is nearby.

-Although the number of younger kids with mobile phones is increasing--and they might tell you all their friends have one--there was a time when we all made it through our day without one.
-If you’re holding out and feel that the best phone for your kids is none at all, there’s some evidence to back you up.
+Although the number of younger kids with cell phones is increasing -- and they might tell you all their friends have one -- there was a time when we all made it through our day without one.

 There's nothing wrong with no phone at all.

 Ultimately, it is up to you to know what features are best for your child and what you’re comfortable with.
 We hope this guide helped to highlight the best options out there and answer any questions you might have.